schmooser/blog.ora600.ru/_posts/2013-05-20-vim-cheatsheet.md

       :%s/{Ctrl+V}{Ctrl+M}//g

+  On Windows use Ctrl+Q instead of Ctrl+V.
-  or, as mentioned in tips above, with
+  Or, as mentioned in tips above, use

       :%s/\r//g